 - when your symptoms are worse

-- what other symptoms you are experiencing
+- what other symptoms you’re experiencing

 Imaging tests give your doctor an idea of what’s happening inside your body.
-The imaging tests you may need include:
+The imaging tests you need may include:

 Lab tests your doctor may order include: